yuta17/gobulk/README.md

 This tool can be used to create database for data analysis, staging environment.

-When you run it, all schema information and data will be synchronized.
+When you run it, all schema information and data will be synced.

 If you want to add options, write options in yaml files.